hchiam/learning-prompt-eng/README.md

 - prompt engineering is apparently around 2-3 years old! (as of 2023)
 - do prompt engineering in order to most effectively use new models as they currently are?
 - these notes are for quick Ctrl+F reference
+- be specific, iterate, and other tricks/techniques below
 - a roadmap I wish I knew about when I first started learning: https://roadmap.sh/prompt-engineering

 ## According to https://chat.openai.com: